Register a death

 - The person responsible for arranging the funeral (this does not include the funeral director).

-A death should normally be registered within five days (unless a coroner is investigating the circumstances leading to a death).
 The death must be registered at the Register Office for the district where the death occurred.

 Book an appointment